metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1beta1_manifest.md

 Optional:

-- `authorization` (Attributes) Authorization header configuration for the client.
-This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+. (see [below for nested schema](#nestedatt--spec--receivers--msteams_configs--title--authorization))
+- `authorization` (Attributes) Authorization header configuration for the client.This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+. (see [below for nested schema](#nestedatt--spec--receivers--msteams_configs--title--authorization))
-- `basic_auth` (Attributes) BasicAuth for the client.
-This is mutually exclusive with Authorization.
+- `basic_auth` (Attributes) BasicAuth for the client.This is mutually exclusive with Authorization.
 If both are defined, BasicAuth takes precedence. (see [below for nested schema](#nestedatt--spec--receivers--msteams_configs--title--basic_auth))
-- `bearer_token_secret` (Attributes) The secret's key that contains the bearer token to be used by the client for authentication.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--msteams_configs--title--bearer_token_secret))
+- `bearer_token_secret` (Attributes) The secret's key that contains the bearer token to be used by the clientfor authentication.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--msteams_configs--title--bearer_token_secret))
 - `follow_redirects` (Boolean) FollowRedirects specifies whether the client should follow HTTP 3xx redirects.
 - `oauth2` (Attributes) OAuth2 client credentials used to fetch a token for the targets. (see [below for nested schema](#nestedatt--spec--receivers--msteams_configs--title--oauth2))
 - `proxy_url` (String) Optional proxy URL.